For nearly a century, academic integrity has been maintained on the Emory campus through the student initiated and regulated Honor Code.

 (b) Wherever "Dean" or "Dean of the College" appears in this Code, each shall include any person designated by the Dean of Emory College to act for the Dean.

 (c) Wherever "Chair, Chairperson, or Chairperson of the Honor Council" appears in this Code, each shall include any member of the Honor Council designated by the Chairperson of the Honor Council to act in the Chair’s stead.

 (d) Amendment of this Code shall be by two thirds (2/3) vote of the student members of the Honor Council, with the consent of the Dean, subject to ratification by a majority of those Emory College students voting in an election for that purpose.

 (e) There shall be an Emory College Committee for Academic Integrity formed for the purpose of striving to prevent academic dishonesty and misconduct through educational programs and endorsing the positive promotion of academic integrity on campus.
 It will seek to cultivate students with an enhanced understanding of, and appreciation for, academic and individual honesty.

-THE USE OF SOURCES IN WRITING RESEARCH PAPERS IN EMORY COLLEGE
+APPENDIX 1: THE USE OF SOURCES IN WRITING PAPERS IN EMORY COLLEGE

-A writer's facts, ideas, and phraseology should be regarded as his property.
-Any person who uses a writer's ideas or phraseology without giving due credit is guilty of plagiarism.
+A writer's facts, ideas, and phraseology should be regarded as his or her property.
+Any person who uses a writer's ideas or phraseology without giving due credit is responsible for plagiarism.